long-covid-hg/pca_projection/docs/prerequisites.md

   > [per-chromosome output name].bgen
 ```

 If your `.bgen` files have different variant IDs, please make appropriate list of `variants.extract`.
-You can check variant IDs via `bgenix -g [path to bgen] -list`.
+You can check variant IDs by first indexing your `.bgen` files with the command `bgenix -g [path to bgen] -index` (if they are not already indexed) and then listing the variants within your `.bgen` via `bgenix -g [path to bgen] -list`.

 #### Merging